le-cds/connectiq-faceymcwatchface/README.md

 | ![](resources/drawables/icon_BehaviorSteps.png)           | Steps stepped        | Yes       | Yes   |
 | ![](resources/drawables/icon_BehaviorNotifications.png)   | Unread notifications | Yes       |       |

+## Required permissions

+* Run in the background

+  If appointments are shown, the watchface regularly checks for messages sent by the accompanying Android app in the background.
+The only data transmitted are timestamps of upcoming appointments.

+* Send/receive information to/from the internet

+  Required to receive information from the accompanying Android app in the first place.
+No information are sent to or received from the internet.

 ## Supported Smartwatches

 ### Tested